How Is Cardboard Recycled?

 - Keep food boxes away from the rest of your cardboard.
 Grease—and any food containing oil, really—can contaminate the rest of the cardboard.
 That’s because the cardboard recycling process requires using water, and water and oil don’t mix.

 - Consider using a cardboard baler.
-Not only does a baler compact cardboard efficiently, it can be a cheaper way to store your cardboard than a traditional dumpster.
+Not only does a baler compact cardboard efficiently, but it can also be a cheaper way to store your cardboard than a traditional dumpster.

 - Use cardboard to help recycle cardboard.
 Additionally, cardboard can be used to help transport the rest of your recyclable cardboard, provided you keep it dry, anyway.